-We have just been out riding Harley-Davidson’s new Street 750 putting in just over 200km in Delhi.
-While there is a long back story to the motorcycle thanks to the six months that have passed between the global reveal in Milan in November and now, this article focuses sharply on core aspects of the motorcycle and the sensations of riding it rather than its context or what it stands for amid its peers.
-There is a lot more to like about the Street 750 than dislike so let’s start with what we liked about the new Harley-Davidson Street 750.
+We have just been out riding Harley-Davidson's new Street 750 putting in just over 200km in Delhi.
+While there is athanks to the six months that have passed between the global reveal in Milan in November and now, this article focuses sharply on core aspects of the motorcycle and the sensations of riding it rather than its context or what it stands for amid its peers.
+There is a lot more to like about the Street 750 than dislike so let's start with what we liked about the new Harley-Davidson Street 750.

 We have already written a detailed story about the engine and its construction.
 The RevX doesn't start out very promising.
 When you're trundling through a hotel forecourt it makes more of a transmission whine than any other sound as long as the revs are low.
 In fact, if you read a reference to how the Street sounds like a Japanese twin, chances are the rider didn't get enough to ride the motorcycle.